infexious-dev/FluentUIEditableDetailsList/README.md

 >- Provided "prependRowEditActions" prop on EditableGrid when "enableRowEdit" is set to TRUE.
 This allows the "Actions" column to appear as the first column on the grid (rather than the last).
 >- "EnableSaveText" prop added to EditableGrid which allows customisation of the "Submit" button text and arial-label.
 >- Marquee Selection now optional in EditableGrid options.
 This is a way to get rid of the current "mouse drag" selection which doesn't select multiple rows anyways. use "enableMarqueeSelection".
 >- New function "onGridReset" callback available to run after grid data is reset.
-Useful for clear search box text etc. Does it provide any additional data, just triggers the function when grid is reset.
+Useful for clear search box text etc. Returns grid data.
+>- "rowMuteOptions" added as an option.
+If property inside IRowMute "enableRowMute" is set to 'true', "Actions" column will provide ability for rows to be "muted" and "unmuted".
+By default, this will add a class to the row in question called "muted" and will set its opacity to "0.4".
+This will also trigger a grid update and muted rows will be logged as items which have had the **Operation** of **Mute**.
+Mute and umute classes are customisable - as is the default opacity applied.
+This functionality is meant to cover all use cases for both making a row less prominent and for marking rows as "hidden" for post-data manipulation.

 ### New "IColumnConfig" Features
 >- "onCustomRender" prop on IColumnConfig allows for custom rendering of the column without breaking "editing" capabilities
 >- Provided ability for columns (IColumnConfig) to have the "isSortedByDefault" prop.
 It allows the configured column to be sorted (including showing the sort indicator) when the grid is initially rendered.
+>- ILinkOptions now has a new "isFocusable" prop which allows links in the grid to have their "data-is-focusable" controlled.

 ### Bug Fixes
 >- Reset Data now properly updates currently selected item with changes.
 >- "Filter" modal now correctly changes operators when switching between columns if the data type is the same between previous and new selected column.
 Otherwise, it will clear the current operator and force a new operator selection.
 (Example: going from "number" to "number" columns will retain the currently selected operator, but going from "number" to "string" will force user to select a new operator).
 >- "onChange" on IColumnConfig no longer causes filtered items to reset to showing all grid data.
 >- Made "Action" column buttons non-focusable so as not to set focus on them unintentially after editing cells has completed.
+>- "Key" props added to controls in edit panel to stop console errors.

 ### Enhancements
 >- Updated office-ui-fabric-react version to latest.